benoitlahoz/node-syphon/README.md

 ## TODO

 - [ ] Test the server description NSImage->Napi::Buffer.
-- [ ] WebGPU Native to and from Browser.
+- [ ] Experiment WebGPU Native to and from Browser.